-- Juices may also contain 'clouding agents' to make them look fresh, and some of these could make consumers sick. - The US Pharmacopeial Convention found 877 food products from 315 companies with fake clouding agents. - Most common fraudster: - The plasticizer Di(2-ethylhexyl) phthalate (DEHP), a chemical that's been linked with cancer and thwarted reproductive development in children.
+- Juices may also contain 'clouding agents' to make them look fresh, and some of these could make you sick.
+The US Pharmacopeial Convention found 877 food products from 315 companies with fake clouding agents. - What's the most common fraudster?
+The plasticizer Di(2ethylhexyl) phthalate (DEHP), a chemical that's been linked with cancer and thwarted reproductive development in children